-The stump jump plough was developed by Robert Smith in response to difficulties he had in ploughing his land at Kalkabury in South Australia’s Mallee country.
+The stump jump plough was developed by Richard Smith in response to difficulties he had in ploughing his land at Kalkabury in South Australia’s Mallee country.
 His plough was exhibited at the Moonta show in 1877 and won first prize.
-Later perfected by Robert’s brother Clarence, the machine had levers that allowed the plough blades to rise out of the ground when they hit an obstacle.
+Later perfected by Richard’s brother Clarence, the machine had levers that allowed the plough blades to rise out of the ground when they hit an obstacle.

-Initially the plough was ridiculed.
+Initially, the plough was ridiculed.
 Farmers jeered at the idea of planting wheat while leaving stumps in the ground.
-Robert and his family endured lean years while the Smiths put their efforts into perfecting and promoting the machine.
-Meanwhile another pair, Charles Branson, a farmer, of Stockport, and James Winchester Stott an Alma blacksmith, claimed to have invented the “first practical stump jump plough”.
+Richard and his family endured lean years while the Smiths put their efforts into perfecting and promoting the machine.
+Meanwhile, Charles Branson, a farmer, of Stockport, and James Winchester Stott an Alma blacksmith, claimed to have invented the “first practical stump jump plough”.
 There were other claimants, but Smith was eventually accepted as having designed the first machine of its kind.